 - Professional Tips for Making Vanilla Ice Cream

 - How to keep ice cream creamy not icy

 - Chef Lindsey’s Recipe Tip

 - What to serve with vanilla ice cream?

 Why This is the Best Vanilla Bean Ice Cream

 - Extra creamy and rich.
 I spent years refining this recipe in the restaurants to make the thickest, silkiest, richest custard-based ice cream.
 I added extra fat via egg yolks rather than cream to make it thick and creamy without the unpleasant coating of the mouth that comes from too much cream.

 - Real vanilla bean.
 All of the vanilla flavor is from infusing the custard with a real vanilla bean.
 This lends a complex and refined flavor to the ice cream.
-You can use just the spent pods and save the seeds for homemade marshmallows!
+You can use just the spent vanilla bean pods from homemade marshmallows!

 - It uses simple ingredients and is easier than it seems!
 You probably have everything save the bean on hand!
 If you’ve made crème anglaise, then you can absolutely make homemade ice cream!

 - Use a real Madagascar vanilla bean.
 There is a subtlety to ice cream made by infusing real vanilla beans: it has a depth of flavor and complexity lacking in ice cream using extract or vanilla bean paste.